ariannalandini/prj_008_multi_coloc_dev/README.md

 2) Create pan-loci table
 To identify pan-loci, that is mega loci including overlapping trait-specific loci, run the **`cntl/p10_locus_lister.sbatch`** script, providing:\
+    `--loci_path`: path to directory where all trait-specific loci table created by the previous step are stored.\
+Note this is the only essential option, if not provided the script will throw an error and stop.\
+    `--snp`: Name of rsid column in loci tables (default: ID) \
+    `--chr`: Name of chromosome column in loci tables (default: CHROM)\
+    `--pos`: Name of genetic position column in loci tables (default: GENPOS)\
+    `--a1`: Name of effect allele column in loci tables (default: ALLELE1) `--a0`: Name of NON effect allele column in loci tables (default: ALLELE0)\ `--effect`: Name of effect size column in loci tables (default: BETA)\ `--se`: Name of standard error of effect column in loci tables (default: SE)\
+    `--pval`: Name of p-value of effect column in loci tables (default: P)\
+    `--out`: Path to and name of the pan loci file.\

 3) Run coloc
+To run double-step conditioning on secondary association signals and pair-wise traits colocalisation, run the **`cntl/p11_multi_coloc.sbatch`** script, providing:\
+    `--input`: path and name of the pan loci table previously created.\
+Note this is the only essential option, if not provided the script will throw an error and stop.\

 ## To do